ut-proj/presentations/codebeam-america-2021/content/_index.md

 {{% note %}}

 I also needed to manage state in a sane manner.
-As you are all assuradly well aware, the points above and those in the previous slide are features readily available in OTP or in the BEAM languages which offer Erlang interoperability.
+As you are all assuradly well aware, the points above and those in the previous slide are features readily available in OTP or in those BEAM languages which offer Erlang interoperability.

 And it is for all these reasons that undertone was born, created in LFE, and built upon the foundation of Erlang and OTP.